 Darran Brennan (aka Tilersun and formerly EDM producer, Demon Groove) is a singer-songwriter and music producer from Dublin, Ireland.

-In September 2011, I signed my first ep to Frederik Olufsen’s (of the Bang and Olufsen family) label, Royal Fetish Recordings under the moniker Demon Groove.
-Between 2011 and 2015, I released eleven EDM face mashers through the coolest indie labels around—including Adapted Records and Tasty Records.
-When the EDM scene lost its way and the music devolved into “basicness”, I went travelling for 6 months.
-During this time I wrote several songs on guitar (and a borrowed ukulele).
+In 2009 I started making Dubstep music under the name Groovedemon (changed to Groove Demon as there was already a DJ called Groove Demon).
+In September 2011 I signed my EP to Frederik Olufsen’s label (of the Bang and Olufsen family), Royal Fetish Recordings under the moniker Demon Groove.
+Between 2011 and 2015 I released eleven EDM face mashers through the coolest indie labels around, including Adapted Records and Tasty Records.

 GRAFT TO CRAFT

-I’m inspired by writers like Alex Garland and Chuck Palahniuk, John Steinbeck and Alexander Dumas, and Robert M. Pirsig, Jean-Paul Sartre, and Salman Rushdie.
+I’m inspired by writers like John Steinbeck, Emily Brontë, Alexander Dumas, George Orwell, Jane Austin, Robert M. Pirsig and Salman Rushdie among many others.